KPH to MPH Calculator Icon

 KPH to MPH Conversion Chart

-Use the tables below to quickly look up common speed conversions between kilometers per hour and miles per hour.
+Use the table below to quickly look up common speed conversions from kilometers per hour to miles per hour.

 KPH to MPH Chart